aivodji/LaundryML/README.md

 * [Adult Income]: python benchmark_adult.py
 * [ProPublica Recidivism]: python benchmark_compas.py
-* Result will be generated in the folder "res"
+* Result will be generated in the folder "output"

 ### Scripts for outcome rationalization